GPack1/Music-Cover-View/README.md

 that shows a full squared image in a squared ImageView.

-Calling onStart() it rotates 10sec the squared image as a circled image.
+Calling start() it rotates 10sec the squared image as a circled image.

-Calling onMorph() it shows the full squared image.
+Calling morph() it shows the full fixed squared image.

 See the sample.